mfolivas/aws-serverless-nodejs-datadog-otel/README.md

 # aws-serverless-nodejs-datadog-otel
 Creating a serverless application using datadog and open telemetry

 Setup the Cloudformation stack to generate the [Datadog Forwarder](https://docs.datadoghq.com/serverless/forwarder/), and install the [Datadog plugin](https://docs.datadoghq.com/serverless/serverless_integrations/plugin/).
+To instrument the application, leverage DataDog [telemetry](https://docs.datadoghq.com/serverless/installation/nodejs/?tab=serverlessframework).

 Setup the api key using the system manager: